sergejsha/knot/README.md

 `Reducer` is a function that takes the previous `State` and a `Change` as arguments and returns an `Effect`.

 `Effect` is a convenience wrapper class similar to `Pair` class.
-If contains a new `State` and an optional `Action` which, when present, will be executed.
+It contains a new `State` and an optional `Action` which, when present, will be executed.

 # Why Knot?